-In 2020 England's Economic Heartland commissioned Oxford and Southampton universities to use advanced modelling to show how the region could achieve a net zero carbon transport system by 2050.
+In 2020 England's Economic Heartland commissioned Oxford and Southampton universities to use advanced modelling to show how the region could work towards a net zero carbon transport system.

 The study (Pathways to Decarbonisation) assumed a transition to 100% zero-emissions cars, light goods vehicles (LGVs), heavy goods vehicles (HGVs) and public service vehicles (PSVs, for example buses and coaches) by 2050.
 In addition, the work allowed EEH to identify the following pathways to decarbonisation:

 i) A highly connected future, one that enables our transport system to provide better transport information to the user, better management of the transport network, and the rapid deployment of connected and autonomous vehicles.
 This pathway will build on a step change in the provision of digital access and services to the home – allowing for a significant increase in home working and a significant change in travel patterns

 ii) A policy-led behavioural shift by which decision makers at all levels agree to deploy policy levers specifically designed to reduce the number of car trips.
 This will require the application of measures designed to reduce the need to travel.
 In parallel, it requires a commitment to ensure local communities have real choice in the way they travel – with bus, rail and active travel options being attractive and viable alternatives to the private car.